siryoav/BeatSaberPlaylistEditor/README.md

 Use `PlayList Editor Pro` to backup BMBF config file
 ### Editor configurations
 You should create a new editor config file.
-* Use `python main.py -e config.json > config.yaml`
+* Use `python main.py -e > config.yaml`

 The application will read the configurations file from `config.yaml`
 ### Good to know
 * This application will not touch any of the default BeatSaber playlists (OST1, OST2, etc.)
-* It will try to organize only songs in the custom song list (for now, with a little change it will be more dynamic)
 ### Print song authors
 To enable you to know where you stand you can print the list of song authors Use `python main.py -a config.json`
+#### Input playlist
+The default input playlist is the custom songs playlist.
+* Use `--all-playlists` to use all playlists (except default ones) as inputs
+* Use the second positional argument (after input file) to give the name of the input playlist
+    * For example `python main.py -a config.json my_playlist`
 #### Basic changes
 * Add `-c` to capitalize first letter in word
 * Add `-s` to strip whitespaces from author's name
+* Add `-r` to transform all capital letters to only first capital if possible - In case there are two song authors - one with the name in all capital  and one not (first letter capital or all not capital) - transfrom the all capital version to the other version - for example - `MUSE` will be transformed to `Muse` (given that some other song has the author `Muse`)
+* Add `--fix-the` to add authors a missing "The".
+Depends on that some other song has the author with "The" - for example `Offspring` will be transformed into `The Offspring` (given that some other song has the author `The Offspring`)
 ### Print new playlists in yaml
 To enable easy editing, and editor config editing - you can print the resulting playlists in `yaml`.

 Use `python main.py -l --song-name config.json > playlists.yaml`

 This will create playlists using author's name and will add to the playlists songs that have a matching author's name.
+#### Input playlist
+* Same as before - `--all-playlists` and the second positional argument are still available
 #### Basic changes
-* `-s` and `-c` are still available
+* `-s`, `-c`, `-r` and `--fix-the` are still available
 * You should add `--song-name` or `--song-id`
     * Without them you would get the python str of internal object
     * With both you will get also song level author, and all of this will be printed in a very convenient format to help you change editor config